 First saute 1 large shallot in 2 Tablespoons extra virgin olive oil until tender, about 2 minutes.
-Add a pinch of red pepper flakes and 3 minced garlic cloves then saute for 30 more seconds.
+Add a pinch of red chili pepper flakes and 3 minced garlic cloves then saute for 30 more seconds.

 Turn the heat up to medium-high then add 1 chopped zucchini and 2 cups chopped kale.
-I had lacinto kale leftover from the Kale Chopped Salad I made last week so I used that.
+I had lacinato kale leftover from the Kale Chopped Salad I made last week so I used that.
 Any type will do though – just make sure you chop it into small pieces.
 Season with salt and pepper then saute for 2 minutes.